 Note: Calcium carbonate provides the most calcium.
 But it requires extra stomach acid for efficient absorption.
 Hence, consume your calcium supplements (that contain calcium carbonate) after a meal.

 Role Of Carbohydrates In Pregnancy:

 The major source of energy in your diet is carbohydrates.
-Carbs are broken into simple sugars like glucose which further pass across the placenta and provide the required energy to support your growing baby.
+Carbs are broken into simple sugars like glucose which further passes across the placenta and provides the required energy to support your growing baby.
 Low carb can affect your baby’s weight and overall development.
-Hence, eat high-nutritional quality carbohydrate food that is generally nutrient dense.
+Hence, eat high-nutritional quality carbohydrate food that is generally nutrient-dense.
 Spreading your intake of carbs throughout the day by consuming foods in appropriate sizes is important to manage your blood glucose levels.
 It is important to remember that a high blood glucose level during pregnancy is associated with gestational diabetes (in a mother-to-be) which can increase birth complications.
-Hence pregnant and a breastfeeding women should maintain an intake of 175grams to 210grams of carb per day and not more than that.
+Hence pregnant and breastfeeding women should maintain an intake of 175grams to 210grams of carb per day and not more than that.

 Carbs To Avoid:

 Try to avoid simple carbs as they offer less nutrition and quickly convert to sugars in your body.
 This includes chips, white bread, candies, and white rice.